Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials: Results

 \textbf{Chemical transfer learning improves predictions.} \cref{table:qm9_matbench_property_prediction_results} demonstrates that \textsc{Zatom-1} achieves state-of-the-art \textit{multi-task} property prediction performance for QM9.
-For the majority of QM9's target properties, these results further mark the \textit{first} instance of positive predictive transfer learning and zero-shot generalization via joint generative pretraining in SciML, indicating that the final trunk layer of \textsc{Zatom-1} excels in 3D molecular tasks ($K=L$), while its middle trunk layers are better suited for (zero-shot) 3D material tasks ($K=L/2$).
-Interestingly, increasing the size of \textsc{Zatom-1}'s pretrained trunk does not guarantee improvements for property prediction, which may be due to the modest size of \textsc{Zatom-1}'s pretraining datasets.
+For the majority of QM9's target properties, these results further mark the \textit{first} instance in SciML of positive transfer learning for prediction tasks and zero-shot generalization via joint generative pretraining, indicating that the later trunk layers of \textsc{Zatom-1} ($K=L$ and $K=3L/4$) excel in 3D molecular tasks, while its earlier trunk layers ($K=L/4$ and $K=L/2$) are better suited for (zero-shot) 3D material tasks.
+Importantly, while non-pretrained \textsc{Zatom-1} often outperforms the comparable AIM-MTL baselines, with joint generative pretraining ($K=L$), \textsc{Zatom-1} \textit{always} strongly surpasses or matches these baselines.

-\textbf{Additional results.} We refer interested readers to Appendix \ref{appendix:additional_results} for the results of additional experiments, including those for metal-organic framework generation, materials finetuning for property prediction, and energy and force prediction towards machine learning-based interatomic potentials (MLIPs) \citep{wood2025uma}.
-Notably, we demonstrate promising performance for materials force prediction compared to Orb-v1 and further find that \textsc{Zatom-1} can effectively balance (supervised) molecular and material property prediction with additional cross-domain finetuning.
+\textbf{Additional results.} Additional results for MOF generation, \textit{larger-scale} pretraining on OMol25 (4M), and property/energy and force prediction are provided in Appendix \ref{appendix:additional_results} on the path to developing unified generative/predictive machine learning-based interatomic potentials (MLIPs) \citep{wood2025uma}.
+Notably, \textsc{Zatom-1} achieves competitive performance in materials force prediction against Orb-v1 and successfully balances molecular and material property prediction tasks through additional (supervised) cross-domain finetuning.
+To our best knowledge, we are also the \textit{first} to enable \textit{non-equilibrium} 3D molecule generation via the chemically diverse OMol25 dataset (n.b., containing metal complexes, biomolecules, etc.), representing a 10x data scale-up over prior GEOM-Drugs benchmarking \citep{joshi2025allatom}.